deltachat/deltachat-pages/en/help.md

 folder for their mail, instead of the DeltaChat folder.
 If you disable "Watch DeltaChat folder", you should also disable "move chat messages to DeltaChat".
 Otherwise, deleting messages or multi-device setups might not work properly.

+### Why can I choose to only watch the DeltaChat folder?

+This is an experimental setting for some people who are experimenting with server-side rules.
+Not all providers support this, but with some you can move all mails with a "Chat-Version" header to the DeltaChat folder.
+Normally, this would be done by the Delta Chat app.

+Enabling "Only Fetch from DeltaChat folder" makes sense if you have **both**:

+- enabled a server-side rule to move all messages with Chat-Version header to the DeltaChat folder, and
+- have set the "Show classic emails" setting to "no, chats only".

+In this case, Delta Chat doesn't need to watch the Inbox, and it's enough to only watch the DeltaChat folder.

 ### Is Delta Chat compatible with Proton Mail / Tutanota / Criptext?